Utah Administrative Code

 (14) A Level 3 competency-based license is equivalent to the Level 3 license as described in R277-500 and R277-502 as to length and professional development expectations.

-(15) If an individual holds a Utah license, the application shall be subject to additional USOE review based upon the following criteria:
+(15) If an individual holds a Utah license, an application for an LEA specific competency-based license shall be subject to additional Superintendent review based upon the following criteria:

 (a) license level;

 (c) area of concentration and endorsements on Utah license; and